Robot-Assisted Knee Replacement Surgery

 ROSA technology uses a camera and optical trackers like a GPS that are attached to your leg to track your knee and the implant.
 The robot provides your surgeon data about your knee, making them aware of slight movements so they can adjust for the right fit.

 After surgery, you will be hospitalized based upon the recovery plan your surgeon determines is best.
-Hospitalization can range from 1-3 days.
-Recovery time can range between 2-8 weeks or longer depending on the activity desired.
+Hospitalization can range from 0 to 2 days.
+Recovery time can range between 2 and 8 weeks or longer depending on the activity desired.
 Your surgeon can provide information about approximate recovery time, as well as activities to avoid during the recovery process.